epfl-ada/ada-2020-project-milestone-p3-p3_lovela-data-science/README.md

 # Project Proposal: Understanding the Impacts of China-US Trade War

+### Disclaimer

+["Click here to access our data story"](https://jenscode-trash.github.io/lovela-data-science-TradeWar/) to visit our website.

+Please consider consulting the file called `project_notebook.html`project_notebook.html) in order to see our entire work without having to run the notebook `project_notebook.ipynb`.

 ### 1. Title

 **Understanding the Impacts of China-US Trade War**

-Click ["here"](https://jenscode-trash.github.io/lovela-data-science-TradeWar/) to visit our website

 ### 2. Abstract